-Our employment lands assessment is based largely on the NSW Government's Metropolitan Plan for Sydney 2036, which outline the initiatives and procedures which facilitate the supply of Employment Lands in Sydney.
+Our employment lands assessment is based largely on the NSW Government's Metropolitan Plan for Sydney 2036 and the Employment Lands Development Program (EDLP) 2012 update, which outline the initiatives and procedures which facilitate the supply of Employment Lands in Sydney.
 According to this publication, Employment Lands are defined as industrial areas and business and technology parks.